 Grayson Hall is chairman, president and chief executive officer of Regions Financial Corporation and leads the company's Operating Committee and Executive Council.

 Hall began his banking career when he joined Regions' Management Training Program in 1980.
 He has served in roles of increasing responsibility including Operations, Technology, Consumer Banking, Commercial Banking, and Wealth Management.
 Hall was elected Vice Chairman and a member of the Boards of Directors of Regions Financial Corporation and Regions Bank in 2008 and was named president and chief operating officer in 2009.
 He was named president and chief executive officer in April 2010 and assumed his current role of chairman, president and chief executive officer in May 2013.

-Graduate from The University of the South, Sewanee, Tennessee, in 1979 with a bachelor's degree in economics.
-In 1980, received a master's degree in business administration from the University of Alabama, Tuscaloosa, Alabama.
-Attended Stonier Graduate School and executive development programs at Harvard Business School.
+Hall graduated from The University of the South, Sewanee, Tennessee, in 1979 with a bachelor's degree in economics.
+In 1980, he received a master's degree in business administration from the University of Alabama, Tuscaloosa, Alabama.
+Additionally, he is a graduate of the Stonier School of Banking and executive development programs at Harvard Business School.

-Serves on the public company boards of Alabama Power and Vulcan Materials.
-In addition, serves on the board of the Birmingham Business Alliance and as a director on the boards of the Newcomen Society of Alabama and the Economic Development Partnership of Alabama.
-Also serves as a representative on the Federal Advisory Council of the Federal Reserve Bank.
+Hall serves on the public company board of Vulcan Materials.
+In addition, he serves on the board of the Birmingham Business Alliance and as a director on the boards of the Newcomen Society of Alabama and the Economic Development Partnership of Alabama.
+Hall also serves as a representative on the Federal Advisory Council of the Federal Reserve Bank.